 - High visibility 3Mtm reflective accents

 - Roomy, top loading front pocket for secure storage and easy accessibility

 - Four side pulls for a snug fit

 - Front-zip entry

 The Stohlquist Edge PFD has a low-profile design that will not get in the way of your paddling stroke.
-The lightweight jacket is versatile and is an excellent option for your next day on the water.
+The lightweight jacket is versatile and excellent for the next day on the water.

-The life jacket is designed to contour to the shape of your body and puts the foam where you need it.
-The larger jackets have more foam than the smaller jackets, which means a better individual fit.
-The jacket has adjustable shoulders, and four side pulls for a comfortable fit.
+The life jacket is designed to contour the shape of your body and puts the foam where you need it.
+The larger jackets have more foam than the smaller ones, meaning a better individual fit.
+The jacket has adjustable shoulders and four side pulls for a comfortable fit.